Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 Now, we have two entries in our Hurl file: each entry is composed of one request and one expected response description.

-> In a Hurl file, response description are optional.
+> In a Hurl file, response descriptions are optional.
 We could also have written
 > our file with only requests:
 >
 > ```hurl